 - 1. The person performing the injection (the operator) ensures all required equipment is prepared and appropriate for use (e.g. substance to be injected is not expired, needle gauges are appropriate sizes etc). - 2.
 The pig is restrained as appropriate for the procedure. - 3.
-Only if the skin is visibly dirty/contaminated at the site of injection does it need to be cleaned before injection. - 4.
-Insert the needle through the skin and into the muscle body.
-The needle should be inserted slightly off-set from perpendicular, with the bevel of the needle "facing up".
+Only if the skin is visibly contaminated/dirty at the site of injection does it need to be cleaned before injection. - 4.
+Insert the needle into the subcutaneous space, passing through the skin at an angle ≤45° to the skin, with the bevel of the needle "facing up".
+It often helps to "pinch", creating an area of tenting that can then be injected into.